onecommons/unfurl/docs/guide.md

 ### Ansible

-GitErOp shares many similarities with Ansible; in fact it relies on Ansible as a library.
+Unfurl shares many similarities with Ansible; in fact it relies on Ansible as a library.
 You can think of it as a declarative wrapper around Ansible.
 Because it records the history of operations that were previously applied, it can much more efficiently apply incremental updates.

 ### Terraform

-Terraform's design shares many similarities to GitErOp but is more ambitious in that it attempts to calculate an update plan by generating a diff between the current specification and current state.
+Terraform's design shares many similarities to Unfurl but is more ambitious in that it attempts to calculate an update plan by generating a diff between the current specification and current state.
 This requires resource plugins to implement full CRUD semantics for managing resources and implement a fairly complex interface in Go.

-Unlike Terraform, GitErOp maintains a history of configuration changes -- enabling it to support much simpler semantics for resources.
+Unlike Terraform, Unfurl maintains a history of configuration changes -- enabling it to support much simpler semantics for resources.
 This way they can be defined in a simple and ad hoc manner and using just YAML configuration DSL or through a simple Python API as opposed to relying on Go developer with domain expertise building a resource plugin.

 ## Change algebra
 spec: